alexle/alexle.github.com/posts/sending-netflix-oauth-request-python.markdown

 <pre><code class=language-html>TITLE_URL = 'http://api-public.netflix.com/catalog/titles'
 </code></pre>

 Second, we gather the required OAuth parameters for the Netflix request.

-+ **parm** - Optional parameter(s) that specify what data is returned.
++ **parm** - Optional parameter(s) which specify what data is returned.
 For the catalog titles search, we use the "term" parameter along with the movie/tv's title to gather the film's details.

 + **consumer_key** - Your application's consumer key.